 All the tours have been designed by the team of We Love Small Hotels and they are constantly working to make them even better and more interesting.
 Well, seeing the joy and dedication to their work in the hotel in Penafiel, which is part of the company, we’re confident they’ll keep following their ambitions.

-Disclosure: Our hiking experience in Portugal was possible with the help of We Love Small Hotels who kindly hosted us in Lousã and Penafiel and of João and Rita who invited us to spend a couple of nights at their family hotel in Borba.
+Disclosure: Our hiking in Portugal experience was possible with the help of We Love Small Hotels who kindly hosted us in Lousã and Penafiel and of João and Rita who invited us to spend a couple of nights at their family hotel in Borba.
 A big thanks goes also to Interrail.eu, who generously provided Interrail train passes for us.

 Our opinions, sweaty backs, foreheads and arms, caught trains and a missed stop are our own.